mpytel/piGenCode/README.md

 ```

 ### syncCode
 Synchronize changes from modified Python files back to their corresponding piSeed files.
-This command enables reverse-engineering workflow where you can modify generated Python classes and function definition files, then automatically update the piSeed definitions.
+This enhanced command enables reverse-engineering workflow where you can modify generated Python classes and function definition files, then automatically update the piSeed definitions. **Now includes powerful Auto-Creation feature for integrating existing Python code.**

-**Usage:**
+**Enhanced Usage:**
 ```bash
 # Sync all changed files in piClasses and piDefs directories
 piGenCode syncCode